rafaelurrutiasilva/Generate_K8s_Manifests_Using_Helm/README.md

 The script will generate manifest files using the Helm and the values you put in the values.yaml file and it will encrypt secrets using Kubeseal and remove the files that contain secrets in clear text.

 ## How to use
-Get help from the script by:
+Get help from the script by using:
 `$ generate_manifests.sh --help`

 ## Exampel